uintptr/pvpn/README.md

 ## Architecture

+Not knowing if this'll scale or even worth doing but it's currently not using threads/forks and doing a litle copy and malloc as possible

 ### Server ( internet facing )

 Listens on a publicly available port ( 8080 ) and forwards the connection